laurentperrinet/laurentperrinet.github.io/content/slides/2025-02-11-neuromath.md

 This figure illustrates different hypothetical connectivity rules for horizontal connections in V1.
 The target neuron (large circle on left) has a specific orientation preference indicated by its color.
 Following the classical like-to-like hypothesis (shown in panel A), this neuron would preferentially connect to other neurons with matching orientation preference (similar colors) across multiple hypercolumns, as indicated by the vertical red arrows.
 The radial spread of connections spans approximately three hypercolumns, consistent with anatomical observations.
 Each hypercolumn contains a complete set of orientation preferences, represented by the different colored neurons.

-This first schematic (noted A) represents one of the simplest proposed connectivity rules, where horizontal connections strictly follow orientation similarity.
+This first schematic (noted A) represents one of the like-to-like connectivity rules, where horizontal connections strictly follow orientation similarity.

 {{< /speaker_note >}}